NVlabs/mimicgen/README.md

 **Note 2**: We found that the large_interpolation datasets pose a significant challenge for imitation learning, and have substantial room for improvement.

+### Dataset Statistics

+We provide more information on the amount of demonstrations for each dataset type:
+- **source**: 120 human demonstrations across 12 tasks (10 per task) used to automatically generate the other datasets
+- **core**: 26,000 task demonstrations across 12 tasks (26 task variants)
+- **object**: 2000 task demonstrations on the Mug Cleanup task with different mugs
+- **robot**: 16,000 task demonstrations across 4 different robot arms on 2 tasks (4 task variants)
+- **large_interpolation**: 6000 task demonstrations across 6 tasks that pose significant challenges for modern imitation learning methods

 ### Dataset Download

 #### Method 1: Using `download_datasets.py` (Recommended)